Planning Your Windows 10 Deployment: VMware Workspace ONE Operational TutorialVMware Workspace ONE UEM 1810 or later

 |Corporate Office Devices||Enterprise||Static||Security||Yes||Heavy||Maybe|

-Configuration requirements and recommendations vary by use case.
-Where applicable, the following sections specify which use cases a particular configuration applies to.
+This tutorial addresses the required components and recommended configurations for the most common Windows 10 use cases.
+Since configuration requirements and recommendations vary by use case, when applicable, the following sections specify which use cases a particular configuration applies to.

 Selecting an Onboarding Workflow

-See Selecting an Onboarding Workflow for a decision tree to help you identify the enrollment flows that best suit your organization.
-You can read descriptions of those enrollment flows to learn more.
+For a decision tree to help you identify the enrollment flows that best suit your organization, see Selecting an Onboarding Workflow.

 Selecting an Onboarding Workflow

+The following figure is a decision tree intended to help you select an appropriate onboarding workflow.
 Examine the tree to determine which enrollment flows best suit your organization.
-Then refer to the descriptions of the enrollment flows in following sections, to learn more.
+Then, refer to the descriptions of the enrollment flows in following sections to learn more.

 Figure: Windows 10 Onboarding Decision Tree